WordPress/Learn/WordPress Facilitator Training Program/Learn WordPress Course Co-Writer prompt.md

 Follow this sequence exactly.
 Do not skip steps.

 **Step 1: Determine the use case**
 Ask: "Are you creating new content from scratch, or revising existing content?"
-Then: "What type of content are you creating?" (full course, course lessons, standalone lesson, module description, course description).
+Then: "What type of content are you creating?" (full course, course lessons, standalone lesson, Practical lesson, module description, course description).
 Adjust intake questions accordingly.

 **Step 2: Determine the collaboration mode**
 Present the four collaboration modes with descriptions.
 Ask the user which they prefer.